hcorona-zz/diversity-inclusion/accesible-presentations.md

 - **Accesibility of videos:** If you have videos on your presentation, make sure they are accessible to visually impaired and hearing-impaired people.
 Closed captions typically contain a transcription (or translation) of the dialogue, as well as describe audio cues such as music or sound effects that occur off-screen.

-## In-depth Advise : when Presenting
+## In-depth Advice: when Presenting

 - **Be specific when talking about visual elements in your slides:** try not to refer to ‘the red box’.
 Refer instead to ‘the rounded red box in the top-right of the screen’.

 - **Please don’t use red laser pointers**:  The red light is not easily distinguishable on bright screens.
 Use a green laser pointer instead.
 Not only are green laser pointers generally more powerful, and therefore brighter, but they are also easier to see.

-- **Avoid the use of gender-binary terminology on your presentation**: For example, when welcoming the audience, do not use "ladies and gentlemen", "boys and girls" or similar terminology which is not inclusive.
+- **Avoid the use of gender-binary terminology on your presentation**: For example, when welcoming the audience, do not use "ladies and gentlemen", "boys and girls", or similar terminology which is not inclusive.
 For more information read our recommendations on [Collecting gender-inclusive data in Surveys](gender-in-surveys.md).

-- Avoid the use of terminology or examples that might be inpolite towards certain groups, specially minority groups.
-Also  be mindful of using cliche examples that depict any social groups or communities in a way that can be percieved negatively.
+- Avoid the use of terminology or examples that might be impolite towards certain groups, especially minority groups.
+Also, be mindful of using cliché examples that depict any social groups or communities in a way that can be percieved negatively.

-## In-depth Advise: Support from Conference Organizers
+## In-depth Advice: Support from Conference Organizers

 - Live Captioning is a great idea for people with difficulties of hearing, and also useful to non-native English speakers.
 We propose to collect data about the need for live captioning, and to consider it in future conferences.
 - If the talk videos are published, they should include transcriptions.
 Youtube adds automatica transcriptions for some videos.
-- Using a Q&A system that does not requires standing, either by bringing microphones to the audience, or by using online Q&A systems such as [sli.do](sli.do) is generally a good idea.
+- Using a Q&A system that does not require standing, either by bringing microphones to the audience, or by using online Q&A systems such as [sli.do](sli.do) is generally a good idea.
 I propose to pilot it during the workshops this year, and roll it out next year if it gets positive feedback.

 #  Footnoes